 Entry and Exit

 Cambodia has resumed its visa exemption policy for ASEAN nationals, including Singaporeans.
-Cambodia has also resumed the issuance of electronic tourist visas (T-visas) and business visas (E-visas).
-The visas can be applied athttps://www.evisa.gov.kh/.
+Cambodia has also resumed the issuance of electronic tourist visas (T-visas), business visas (E-visas), and visas upon arrivals.
+The visas can be applied at https://www.evisa.gov.kh/.
 As visa requirements often change at short notice, we advise you to contact your travel agency, or the Royal Embassy of Cambodia in Singapore for up-to-date information.

 Exit Visa for Lost Passport: Apart from the Document of Identity (DOI) issued by the Singapore Embassy in Phnom Penh to facilitate your return to Singapore, you will need to apply for an exit visa from the Cambodian National Immigration Department (CNID) at the following address before leaving Cambodia.
-This application would cost you US$30 and the processing of the application would take 3 working days.
+This application will cost you US$30.
+Processing of the application takes 3 working days.

 Cambodian National Immigration Department